Motivic construction of cohomological invariants: Norm varieties and special correspondences

 \end{prop}

 This Proposition is proved in \cite[Proposition~7.14]{Ro07}.
 The motive $R$ is called a {\it generalized Rost motive}.
-Here is an outline of Rost's proof.
+We outline Rost's proof for reader's convenience to make the exposition more self-contained.

-The proof of \cite[Proposition~7.14]{Ro07} shows that $R=(X,\rho^{p-1})\mod p$.
-By Manin's identity principle (Yoneda lemma for motives) it suffices to construct a correspondence such that for any pure motive $T$ is an isomorphism.
-Note that the composition with $\theta$ equals the realization of $\Delta_T\otimes\theta$.
+We write $\CH$ for the Chow group with $\zz_{(p)}$-coefficients.
+By Manin's identity principle (Yoneda lemma for motives) it suffices to construct a correspondence such that for any smooth projective variety $T$ over $k$ is an isomorphism.
+Notice that the composition with $\theta$ equals the realization of $\Delta_T\otimes\theta$.

 Define and

 Let $Y=T\times X$ and $f\colon Y\to X$ be the projection.
 For $0\le i\le p-1$ let

 where $\pi_X\colon Y\times X\to Y$ is the projection, and